 I advised Mr. Brown of my concerns of not being able to regulate their numbers to 50 persons or less.

-If his event is in fact one in the same, Capitol Police will not be able to accommodate his event due to the participant number being out of regulations and a public safety issue.
+If his event is in fact one and the same, Capitol Police will not be able to accommodate his event due to the participant number being out of regulations and a public safety issue.

 Per Mr. Brown, he communicated all the rules with his group to include the 50 persons or less, and they're aware that they have to keep their numbers regulated to 50 persons.

-You get a pretty strong sense that what was going on is a bit shady, and if I had to make a bet, I would say that Allie and the folks with One Nation Under God, that rally, they were lying.
+You get a pretty strong sense that what was going on is a bit shady, and if I had to make a bet, I would say that Ali and the folks with One Nation Under God, that rally, they were lying to the Capitol Police in order to have a permit for a rally they knew in advance was going to get out of control.

-He has a permit for an area where they're allowed to have 50 persons or less, and even before the Capitol has stormed, he's here saying that they're leading 15, 20,000 people.
+He has a permit for an area where they're allowed to have 50 persons or less.

-There is absolutely no way that this is in keeping with the terms.
+Like, there is absolutely no way that this is in keeping with the terms.

 On his third glass of scotch at Whiskey Fest, he's sitting there and he's thinking, I could have been somebody, but I fucking made a documentary where I'm treating Ali Alexander like a serious person.